-Choose a k-epsilon formulation for the Vertical Eddy Viscosity.
-The k-epsilon formulation means that the Vertical Eddy Viscosity is determined as function of the Turbulent Kinetic Energy, and therefore this formulation implies that the Turbulent Kinetic Energy must be determined with the Turbulence Module, see Figure 6.10.
+Choose a two-equation turbulence model for the Vertical Eddy Viscosity.
+This formulation implies that the Turbulent Kinetic Energy must be determined with the Turbulence Module, see Figure 6.10.

 Figure 6.10 MIKE 3 Flow Model FM.
 Vertical Eddy Viscosity specification Next the Bed Resistance should be specified.
 In general the reasons for experiencing blow-ups are numerous.
 Two strategies can often be used to prevent instabilities: